mohamednajiub/wp-workflow/README.md

 ### CSS Features

 - convert sass to css.
-- add auto prefixes to css for last 5 versions of browsers.
+- add auto prefixes to css for last 5 versions of browsers "you can edit it in `.browsersistrc` file".
 - create .map file for css if you are on development mode.
-- minify css files when running build and remove .map files.
+- minify css files and remove .map files while building.

 ### JS Features

-- convert ES6 to ES5.
+- Compile ES6 to ES5.
 - create .map file for JS if you are on development mode.
-- minify js files when running build and remove .map files.
+- minify js files and remove .map files while building.
-- remove console.log and debuggers from JS if you are in production mode.
+- remove console.log and debuggers from JS while building the project.

 ### Images Features

-- compress static images.
+- Compress static images.
 - move compressed static images from src folder to images folder in dest.

 ### Live Server Features